forlilab/Ringtail/README.md

 ```
 We could also have used the `--summary` option when writing the database to display this info at that time.

-Now, let us start filtering with a basic binding energy cutoff of -6 kcal/mol:
+Now, let us start filtering with a basic docking score cutoff of -6 kcal/mol:
 ```
 $ rt_process_vs.py read --input_db all_groups.db --eworst -6
 ```

 This produces an output log `output_log.txt` with the names of ligands passing the filter, as well as their binding energies.
-Let's now do another round of filtering, this time with an energy percentile filter of 5 percent (top 5% of coumpounds by binding energy).
+Let's now do another round of filtering, this time with an energy percentile filter of 5 percent (top 5% of coumpounds by docking score).
 Each round of filtering is also stored in the database as a SQLite view, which we refer to as a "bookmark".
 We will also save this round of filtering with the bookmark name "ep5".

 ```
 $ rt_process_vs.py read --input_db all_groups.db --energy_percentile 5 --log ep5_log.txt --bookmark_name ep5